ImanMe/CoxAutomotive.Assessment/README.md

-# CoxAutomotive.Assessment
+## Assessment

-How to run:
+#### How to run:
 You need node version 14 or higher to run the project.

-Open command-line and navigate to ClientApp
+Open command-line and navigate to ClientApp --> CoxAutomotive.Assessment\CoxAutomotive.Assessment.Client\ClientApp

-cd ClientApp
+`cd ClientApp`

-Start the app using npm start (Do not use ng serve)
+Start the app using npm start (Do not use `ng serve`)

-npm start
+`npm start`

 Run project with visual studio

+Referesh the browser